MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/supply-chain/production-control/tasks/sequence-production-jobs-process-manufacturing.md

 ## <a name="verify-the-sequence-of-the-planned-orders"></a>Verifique a sequência das ordens planejadas
 1. Feche a página.
-2. Acesse Planejamento mestre > Planejamento mestre > Ordens planejadas.
+2. Vá para Planejamento mestre > Planejamento mestre > Ordens planejadas.
 3. Expanda a FactBox detalhes do item.
 4. Expanda a FactBox detalhes da programação.
 5. No campo Plano, clique no botão suspenso para abrir a pesquisa.